-Professional live streaming has also become popular among businesses and brands that are trying to expand their reach beyond their usual geographical boundaries.
-Live video can bring all kinds of content to audiences around the world in the comfort of their homes.
+Professional live streaming has also become popular among businesses and brands.
+Live streaming is popular because it can increase a business’ reach and bring all kinds of content to audiences around the world.

 Live streaming is a great option if you are serious about putting your business on the map.

 - Introduce the concept of live streaming for businesses